 - Learn and draw on their understanding of pattern, using different shape cutters and tools to make various shapes and patterns.
 Their finished product will have their own personal touch, which students really enjoy.

 Students will gain an understanding of fondant being classed as solid matter.
 Fondant changes shape and becomes more pliable as it warms up in student’s hands and colours change when they are combined.
 Concepts such as mixing, effects of temperature, dissolving, floating and sinking are all demonstrated and discussed with students.
-The activity also gives an opportunity to talk about the history and where fondant comes from.
+The activity also gives an opportunity to talk about history and where fondant comes from.

 Hand-Eye Coordination and Fine Motor Skills